chingu-voyages/v22-bears-team-05/README.md

 ### Vercel Deployment

-To deploy the client to Vercel, we use the Vercel command line from the `/client` directory.
-Normally we would import the Github repo straight into Vercel's dashboard, but being part of the Chingu Organization means we cannot since only the organization's owner can do this.

-#### Deployment Steps
+#### Vercel Deployment Steps

-1. After downloading the repo, navigate to the `/client` directory in your command line:
+1. After downloading the repository, navigate to the `/client` directory in your command line and install dependencies:

 ```
 cd local-repo-root-directory/client

+npm install
 ```

 2. install the Vercel command-line interface using npm: